Among the many notable achievements of our authors

 Nobel Prize-winning chemist from Cornell University, poet Roald Hoffmann says of the chapbook, “The Scottish Café is a wonderful evocation of a special place, a time, and the interactions of mathematicians.
 The premonitions of doom weigh on this wonderful gathering, as they should.
 It’s excellent poetry!
 Poet, editor, and critic, Paul Zimmer in the Georgia Review adds, “It is the kind of necessary, cautionary tale of a life once lived, but lost under overwhelming conditions that our heedless, instant-media age needs to be told.”

 Susana H. Case has subsequently published four chapbooks: Hiking the Desert in High Heels (RightHandPointing, 2005), Anthropologist in Ohio (Main Street Rag, 2005), The Cost of Heat (Pecan Grove Press, 2010), and Manual of Practical Sexual Advice (Kattywompus Press, 2011).
-She has published four full-length books of poetry, Elvis Presley's Hips & Mick Jagger's Lips (Anaphora Literary Press, 2012), Seance in Salem (Word Tech Editions, 2012), Earth and Below (Anaphora Literary Press, 2013), 4 Rms w Vu (Mayapple Press, 2014), and Drugstore Blue (Five Oaks Press, 2017).
+She has published six full-length books of poetry, Elvis Presley's Hips & Mick Jagger's Lips (Anaphora Literary Press, 2012), Seance in Salem (Word Tech Editions, 2012), Earth and Below (Anaphora Literary Press, 2013), 4 Rms w Vu (Mayapple Press, 2014), Drugstore Blue (Five Oaks Press, 2017), and Erasure Syria (Recto y Verso Editions, 2018).

 The 2003 SHP contest winner David Tucker published Days When Nothing Happens about his work as Managing Editor for the Newark Star Ledger.
 In 2005 and 2011, Tucker and his group won two Pulitzer Prizes for Breaking News Reporting.
 In 2007, his first full-length collection, Late for Work, winner of the Katharine Bakeless Nason Prize judged by Philip Levine, was published by Houghton Mifflin.
-Tucker earned a 2007 Witter Bynner fellowship and received an invitation to give a reading at the Library of Congress.
+Tucker earned a 2007 Witter Bynner fellowship and read at the Library of Congress.

 Stephanie Lenox, winner of the 2007 SHP contest for The Heart That Lies Outside the Body, has received fellowships from the Arizona Commission of the Arts and the Oregon Arts Commission.
 Her first full-length collection, Congress of Strange People, was published by Airlie Press in 2012.
 Her second book, The Business, was selected by Laura Kasischke as the winner of the 2015 Colorado Prize for Poetry.

-Poems in Conversation and a Conversation, by Elizabeth Alexander and Lyrae Van Clief-Stefanon, was the first title in SHP's new Conversation Series in 2008.
+Poems in Conversation and a Conversation, by Elizabeth Alexander and Lyrae Van Clief-Stefanon, launched SHP's new Conversation Series in 2008.
 Winner of the 2007 Jackson Prize for Poetry awarded by Poets & Writers, Elizabeth Alexander is the author of ten books of poetry, including Crave Radiance: New and Selected Poems, 1990-2010 (2010), Praise Song for the Day (2009), and American Sublime (2005), which was shortlisted for the Pulitzer Prize.
 Her memoir, The Light of the World (Grand Central Publishing, 2015) has received significant critical acclaim.

 Not long after SHP's publication of the first Conversation Series chapbook, Alexander was chosen by President Barack Obama as his first inaugural poet, the third of only four such poets in our nation's history.
-Lyrae Van Clief-Stefanon, Associate Professor of English at Cornell University, was awarded the 2001 Cave Canem Poetry Prize by Marilyn Nelson for her first full-length collection of poetry, Black Swan (University of Pittsburgh Press, 2002).
+Alexander chose Lyrae Van Clief-Stefanon, Associate Professor of English at Cornell University, as the emerging poet to be published in the same chapbook with an interview at the end.
+She was awarded the 2001 Cave Canem Poetry Prize by Marilyn Nelson for her first full-length collection of poetry, Black Swan (University of Pittsburgh Press, 2002).
 Her second collection, Open Interval (University of Pittsburgh Press, 2009), was a finalist for the Los Angeles Times Book Prize and for the 2009 National Book Award.

-In 2009, Slapering Hol Press celebrated the Hudson River Quadricentennial by publishing Helen Barolini's Hudson River Haiku.
+In 2009, Slapering Hol Press celebrated the Hudson River Quadricentennial by publishing Helen Barolini's best-selling Hudson River Haiku.
 Barolini depicts memories of the glorious vistas of the Hudson highlands as well as the Hudson River's magnificent palisades, storms, and sunsets.
 Her chapbook is accompanied by Italian artist Nevio Mengacce's remarkable watercolors.
-In 2010, Garrison Keillor chose the title poem of Driving Montana, Alone, by Katie Phillips (SHP, 2010), to read for NPR's "The Writer's Almanac."

 HeidiLynn Nilsson's chapbook, The Math of Gifts, was the winner the 2015 Slapering Hol Press Chapbook Prize.
-Nilsson holds a bachelor's degree in English and Religious Studies from the University of Virginia and an MFA in Writing from Washington University in St. Louis.
-Her poems have been featured in the New Voices anthology from the Academy of American Poets and American Poets emerging poets’ series.
+Her poems have been featured in the New Voices Anthology from the Academy of American Poets and American Poets emerging poets’ series.
 Her poems have also appeared in Ploughshares, TriQuarterly, and Pleiades, among other places.
-She teaches life skills classes at The Salvation Army in Athens, Georgia, where she lives with her family.
+Her first full-length collection, For the Fire From the Straw, was published by Barrow Street Press in 2017.

-The Conversation chapbook, The Night Could Go in Either Direction, by master poet Kim Addonizio and the emerging poet who she has chosen, Brittany Perham, was published in 2016.
+The next Conversation chapbook, The Night Could Go in Either Direction, by master poet Kim Addonizio and the emerging poet, Brittany Perham, was published in 2016.
 Addonizio has received fellowships from the Guggenheim Foundation and the National Endowment of the Arts, a Pushcart Prize, and the John Ciardi Lifetime Achievement Award.
 Her books include The Philosopher’s Club (1994), Jimmy and Rita (1997), Tell Me (2000), What Is This Thing Called Love (2004), Starlite (2009), and My Dreams out in the Street (2007).
 Brittany Perham is the Jones Lecturer in Creative Writing at Stanford University where she was a Wallace Stegner Fellow.
 She is the author of The Curiosities (Parlor Press, 2011).

 For more on our latest releases, visit our Bookstore.